SovereignCloudStack/k8s-cluster-api-provider/doc/Upgrade-Guide.md

 relevant cluster.
 (You can use `cluster-defaults` to change the templates in `~/cluster-defaults/` which get used when creating new clusters.)

-If you are curious: In R2, doing rolling upgrades of k8s versions reqiured edits in `cluster-template.yaml` -- this is no longer the case in R3.
+If you are curious: In R2, doing rolling upgrades of k8s versions required edits in `cluster-template.yaml` -- this is no longer the case in R3.
 Just increase the generation counter for node and control plane nodes if you upgrade k8s versions -- or otherwise change the worker or control plane